linnarsson/RecordPress/RecordPress/readme.txt

 == Description ==

 Manage and categorise record collections can be time-consuming.
 RecordPress is a plugin for WordPress that can help you with this.
 RecordPress is powerfull but yet easy to use and it can be used for private or commercial use.

+= Manage and categoprize your record collection =

+With RecordPress you can manage and categorize your record collection and integrate it with your theme.

+= Supported themes =

+RecordPress currently have out-of-the-box support for Twenty Eleven and Twenty Fifteen themes.
+Help us out by supporting more themes, since RecordPress needs custom CSS to look awesome!

+= Shortcodes =

+RecordPress uses shortcodes for easy integration.
+Head over to http://www.recordpress.org/codex/shortcodes/ to find out what you can display in your theme.

+= Discogs integration =

+RecordPress have a Discogs integration, but it’s in alpha status.
+This is a function that can possibly get numerous changes in its design.
+At present, when adding a new record, you can copy and paste the release-code from a record, and many fields (where available) will be filled with information from that specific record.

+= It's free, and always will be. =

+Like WordPress, RecordPress is, and always will be free.
+We'll continue supporting and developing it for many years to come.
+It'll only get better from here.
+You are ofcourse invited to help out with the ongoing developement of RecordPress.
+Come with new ideas, translate RecordPress to your language, help out with support, improve and develop new features or create supported themes.